TheTimeCo-op/README/README.md

   In order to keep things in order, we need some rules.
 So,

   1. If you push directly to master, you'll be off the project - for realsies.
-It's irresponsible and if your change has bugs in it then those bugs will be in master, and that is not good.
+It's reckless and shows an inattention to detail.
+Also, if your change has bugs in it then those bugs will be in master, and that is not good.
 All additions will start on their own branch, go through a pull request and review, and will then be merged into master.

   2. Only assign yourself to one github issue at a time.